ben-allen/locale-extensions/README.md

 </table>

 > Note: The full set of extensions ultimately included need to be validated and agreed to by security teams and stakeholders.

-## Client Hints ##
+## Proactive Content Negotiation With Client Hints ##

 An <a href="https://datatracker.ietf.org/doc/rfc8942/">HTTP Client Hint</a> is a request header field that is sent by HTTP clients and used by servers to optimize content served to those clients.
 The Client Hints infrastructure defines an `Accept-CH` response header that servers can use to advertise their use of specific request headers for proactive content negotiation.
 This opt-in mechanism enables clients to send content adaptation data selectively, instead of appending all such data to every outgoing request.